Why Konya is the best place to watch the Whirling Dervish

 The Konya Whirling Dervish Ceremony

-The dervish dances they perform in most places around Istanbul may be just for show, but the one in Konya is a proper spiritual ritual.
+The dervish dances they perform in most places around Istanbul (among other tourism hotspots in Turkey) may be just for show, but the one in Konya is a proper spiritual ritual.

 The performers are none other than the actual Mewlewī Order!
 It’s been kept intact over 7 centuries and passed down from generation to generation of Sufis!